uptane/uptane-standard/uptane-standard.md

 #### Load and verify the latest attested time {#verify_time}

 The ECU SHALL load and verify the current time, or the most recent securely attested time.
+This is optional if the ECU does not have the capacity to verify a time message.

 #### Verify metadata {#verify_metadata}